afourmy/flask-gentelella/README.md

 ### 4. Go to http://server_address:5000/, create an account and log in

-## Run Flask Gentelella in a docker container in one command
+## Run Flask Gentelella in a docker container

 ### 1. Fetch the image on dockerhub
     docker run -d -p 5000:5000 --name gentelella --restart always afourmy/flask-gentelella